-Circle the nouns in these sentences.
-Write whether they are abstract or concrete.
+Dec ide whether the underlined noun in these sentences are abstract or

+con crete.
+Then write on the line.

+1 T he narty was over
-1. The party was over.\\\\\

-2. It had been a big surprise for their teacher.
+1. The party was over 2.
+It had been a big surprise for their teacher.
 3. Alex and Jennifer cleaned up their friend's mess.

-4. A group of students gathered in the classroom.
+4. A group of students gathered in the classroom .
 Write all the proper nouns properly after each sentence.
 5. In august, sam and paul will return to school.
 6. Her brother, works at mr. wilson's store.

-7. This year Sam is taking french, math, and science.

-Write the plural form of each of these singular nouns
+7. This year sam is taking french, math, and science.
+Write the plural form of each of these singular nouns wolfquiz

-wolf\\\\\quiz\\\\\

-Mike went to \\\\\.

-- a) Wade high School

-- b) Wade High School

-- c) wade high school

-- d) wade High School
+Mike went to a) Wade high School b) Wade High School c) wade high school d) wade High School

-"Did you get your \\\\\worth?" she asked.
+"Did you get yourworth?" she asked.

-- a) moneys
+a) moneys

-- b) money's
+b) money's

-- c) monies
+c) monies

-- d) moneys'
+d) moneys'

-We baked four\\\\\of bread.
+We baked fourof bread.

-- a) loafs
+a) loafs

-- b) loaves'
+b) loaves'

-- c) loaves
+c) loaves

-- d) loaf's
+d) loaf's

-I like to read \\\\\\stories.
+like to readstories.

-- a) Charles Dickens'
+a) Charles Dickens'

-- b) Charles Dickens
+b) Charles Dickens

-- c) Charles Dickens's
+c) Charles Dickens's

-- d) Charles Dickenses
+d) Charles Dickenses

-The \\\\\\live four miles west of town.
+Thelive four miles west of town.

-- a) Maryons
+a) Maryons

-- b) Maryons's
+b) Maryons's

-- c) Maryon's
+c) Maryon's

-- d) Maryonses
+d) Maryonses